 For the beginner, these tools can seem extremely daunting in the first instance, but they should be made use of as much as possible.
 With these tools, you can check the amount of visitors to your site, check backlinks and where your traffic is coming from, as well as much more.

-Google Analytics allows you to view the demographics of your visitors, the device that your site is being viewed on and set up goals to track conversions.
-These don’t have to be monetary ones, they can be when people complete a sign up or contact form at its most basic.
-Whilst this might sound like useless information (after all, you know if they’ve contacted you right?), it’s not as it shows what percentage of visitors have followed the path you want them to.
-It also allows you to see the path that the visitors have taken and the bounce rate which shows you how ‘sticky’ your site is.
+Google Analytics allows you to view the demographics of your visitors and the device that your site is being viewed on and set up goals to track conversions.
+These don’t have to be monetary ones; they can be when people complete a signup or contact form at its most basic.
+While this might sound like useless information (after all, you know if they’ve contacted you, right?), it’s not as it shows what percentage of visitors have followed the path you want them to.
+It also allows you to see the way that the visitors have taken and the bounce rate, which shows you how ‘sticky’ your site is.